mcvm-launcher/mcvm/docs/docs/plugins/development/protocol.md

 ```
 "end_section"
 ```
-- `set_result`: Sets the result / output of the hook to serialized JSON
+- `set_result`: Sets the result / output of the hook to serialized JSON.
+This must be the last thing you output, as after this the plugin runner will stop listening to the plugin and move on.
 ```
 {
 	"set_result": string